Breathing away anxiety

-When we over breathe we take in too much oxygen and we breathe out too much carbon dioxide [CO2].
+When we over-breathe we take in too much oxygen and we breathe out too much carbon dioxide (CO2).
 We need CO2 to absorb oxygen into our bodies.
 We can’t release oxygen into our tissues without CO2, so the more we breathe the less oxygen we actually absorb into our bodies.
-Slowing down our breathing and breathing out more than in increases our CO2 levels allowing us to use the oxygen that we take in.
+Slowing down our breathing and breathing out more than breathing in increases our CO2 levels, allowing us to use the oxygen that we take in.

-- Regular urges to sigh or breathe in deeply
+- Regular urge to sigh or breathe in deeply.

 When we hyperventilate during a panic attack we breathe out too much CO2, stopping our bodies from absorbing oxygen and making us feel dizzy, faint, tight in the chest and numb in the limbs.